 - Improper scheduling: Scheduling can be a problem with some trucking companies because they may allow only a short timeline to make deliveries.
 This can cause the driver to take risks, speed, and cut short or skip rest periods, leading to an accident.

 In the following video, South Sacramento truck accident lawyer Ed Smith discusses how injury lawyers are paid and whether you can afford one to handle your claim:Insurance for Truck Operators and Companies

 California mandates specific insurance requirements for anyone in California who operates a commercial vehicle.
 The amount of insurance they must carry depends on the type of commercial vehicle and other considerations.
 For example, a vehicle transporting hazardous cargo has much more insurance coverage than a moving truck.

 Why do I need help to file a claim after a truck accident injury?

 Truck accidents can be very different from passenger vehicle collisions.
 Commercial trucks have to obey state and federal regulations and may involve the driver and a trucking company.
 Getting help from a truck accident lawyer to determine negligence is important to obtain fair compensation.

 How long can I wait to call a lawyer?

 Some people hesitate to phone a lawyer right away because they think they may be charged.
 However, injury attorneys usually offer a free first consultation.
 Contacting one as soon as possible is important before evidence to support your claim disappears or is covered up.
 The sooner a lawyer and their investigators can start, the more likely they are to be able to collect the necessary evidence to support your claim.

 How do I know what lawyer is right for me?

 Looking for an attorney who only practices personal injury law is necessary.
-A lawyer who handles other types of cases in addition may not be versed on the latest changes in the laws or techniques used to uncover evidence.
-Finding a lawyer with the financial resources to pursue your case and who is comfortable when dealing with insurance companies and taking cases to court is important.
+A lawyer who handles other types of cases, in addition, may not be versed on the latest changes in the laws or techniques used to uncover evidence.
+Finding a lawyer with the financial resources to pursue your case and who is comfortable dealing with insurance companies and taking cases to court.